ideal-lab5/Grants-Program/applications/etf_network.md

 - https://www.linkedin.com/in/valentinaga1/

 ## Development Status :open_book:

-- This proposal is a continuation of our first ETF Network [grant] (https://github.com/w3f/Grants-Program/blob/master/applications/cryptex.md).
+- This proposal is a continuation of our first ETF Network [grant](https://github.com/w3f/Grants-Program/blob/master/applications/cryptex.md).
 - The ETF Network documentation, and its current development status can be found [here](https://ideal-lab5.github.io/).

 ## Development Roadmap :nut_and_bolt: